boktai1000/project-mithril/README.md

   * All credit to Will Dormann with this find, this is a just a copy of the same registry tweak copied over here.

 ### Turn_Off_AutoPlay.reg
+* What it does
   * Personally I don't trust Windows to do the right thing with Autoplay.
-* I'd prefer to manually browse the contents and run anything as needed.
+I'd prefer to manually browse the contents and run anything as needed.
+* Local Policy (Alternative to Registry)
   * Can be set as a Local Policy following this guide from HowToGeek http://www.howtogeek.com/236241/how-to-enable-disable-and-customize-autoplay-in-windows-10/
 * Registry Tweak from TenForums http://www.tenforums.com/tutorials/7119-autoplay-turn-off-windows-10-a.html

 ### UAC_Always_Notify.reg